menezmethod/ref_pg/README.md

 > - Use a secrets management solution for storing sensitive values
 > - Never commit actual production credentials to version control
 > - Use HTTPS in production to prevent credential interception

+## Additional Features

+### Auto-Generation of Short Codes

+If you don't specify a custom code (`p_code` or `p_custom_alias`), the system will automatically generate a random short code for you.
+The generated codes:

+- Are typically 6 characters long
+- Contain a mix of letters and numbers
+- Are guaranteed to be unique

+### API Key Management

+The system provides several endpoints for API key management:

+- `/rpc/generate_api_key` - Generate a new API key (admin only)
+- `/rpc/revoke_api_key` - Revoke an existing API key (admin only)
+- `/rpc/list_api_keys` - List all API keys (admin only)

+### Analytics

+Basic analytics are stored for each short link:

+- Click count and timestamps
+- Referrer information (where available)
+- Geographic information (if enabled)

 ## Production Deployment